xma711/notebook/linux/multi-boot/grub2/README.md

-diary
+Diary
 ________

 after install gentoo following the guide in https://wiki.gentoo.org/wiki/Handbook:AMD64, i installed ubuntu by the installation disk. the ubuntu installation rewrote the /dev/sda1 the bootloader i think and then gentoo disappear.

-i use gentoo livecd and chroot to the installed gentoo, and restore its grub. but ubuntu is gone.
+I use gentoo livecd and chroot to the installed gentoo, and restore its grub. but ubuntu is gone.

-the solution is to add an entry for ubuntu in the /etc/grub.d/40_custom in gentoo and update the grub.cfg by
+The solution is to add an entry for ubuntu in the /etc/grub.d/40_custom in gentoo and update the grub.cfg by

 "grub2-mkconfig -o /boot/grub/grub.cfg".

-the entry in 40_custom is something like:
+The entry in 40_custom is something like:

 menuentry "ubuntu" {
     set root='hd0,10'